 The Master of Applied Practice, Postgraduate Diploma in Applied Practice, and Postgraduate Certificate in Applied Practice are contemporary and flexible qualifications designed for individuals wishing to pursue and advance their professional careers.

 Move up through the programmes at a pace that suits your work and life commitments.
 This approach ensures each qualification is tailored to your needs and responsive to your changing work environment.
 There are also opportunities for postgraduate students to customise their study pathways to meet their own career aspirations.

 You can create a pathway that suits your interests and needs from a wide range of courses and disciplines.
-Additionally, there are specialisation pathways if you're interested in pursuing career advancement in Social Practice, Health Science, Clinical Research, or education (Digital and Collaborative Learning).
+Additionally, there are specialisation pathways if you're interested in pursuing career advancement in social practice, technological futures or digital and collaborative learning.

 The focus of all the programmes is on Applied Practice, so you build knowledge and skills that are relevant and useful to your work, practice and community.
 You can expect:

 - flexible study options that can be customised to meet your needs

 - programmes that are scalable with scope for future development

 - programmes that recognise and include Matauranga Māori dimensions.